 Legs and thighs can take up to 12 to 15 months for total blending.

 Please click the button below and schedule an appointment with our skin expert.
 You'll be glad you did!

-A Booking Fee of $25 will be required to schedule your consultation.
+A Booking Fee is required to schedule a consultation.
 This fee is nonrefundable but will be applied toward any skin procedure offered here at Permetika.